ExidCuter/portainer-desktop/README.md

 ### Self Hosted (Docker Compose part is optional)
 1. Install Docker and docker-compose
+2. Run `curl https://raw.githubusercontent.com/ExidCuter/portainer-desktop/master/docker-compose.yml -o docker-compose.yml` or download the [docker-compose file](https://raw.githubusercontent.com/ExidCuter/portainer-desktop/master/docker-compose.yml)
-2. Run `docker-compose up -d` <-- this will run a Portainer docker container with user `admin:password`
+3. Run `docker-compose up -d` <-- this will run a Portainer docker container with user `admin:password`
-4. Download [latest release](https://github.com/ExidCuter/docker-registry-explorer-plugin/releases/latest) or run `npm install` and run the app with `electron .` or build the app with `electron-builder`.
+4. Download [latest release](https://github.com/ExidCuter/docker-registry-explorer-plugin/releases/latest) or clone the repo and run `npm install`.
+To start the application run the app with `electron .` or build the app with `electron-builder`.

-5. By default, Portainer is running on `localhost:9000`.
+By default, Portainer is running on `localhost:9000`.
 Endpoint location can be changed in the `config` menu.

 ## Auto Login
 Auto login can be enabled in the `Config` menu.